 Don't buy these baby monitors

-We’ve found that these baby monitors are seriously flawed, which is why we wouldn't recommend putting any of them on your shopping shortlist.
+Our tests found some pretty serious flaws with these baby monitors, and they're expensive too, which is why we wouldn't recommend putting any of them on your shopping shortlist.

 Considering the price, it’s surprising how poor the sound is, and the video picture isn’t much better.
 It takes a while to set up and is fiddly to use, plus our experts have given this smart wi-fi monitor a poor rating for privacy after finding a number of security vulnerabilities.